|Nutrition Facts (per serving)|

-This pasta sauce is a chunky tomato sauce with fresh basil and summer vegetables.
-Zucchini, mushrooms, and fresh herbs make this a delicious vegetable tomato sauce.
+This pasta sauce is a chunky tomato sauce with fresh basil and summer vegetables, and zucchini, mushrooms, and fresh herbs make it extra delicious.
 It's a perfect sauce for a meat-free meal or vegetarian guests.

-Use the sauce for a spaghetti dinner or lasagna, or use it to make chicken or eggplant Parmesan.
-It also makes a fabulous dip for mozzarella sticks or bread!
+Use the sauce for a spaghetti dinner or lasagna or to make chicken or eggplant Parmesan.
+It also makes a fabulous dip for mozzarella sticks or bread.
 See the tips and variations below for more ideas.

-Use fresh or canned tomatoes in the recipe; you will need about 6 fresh, peeled tomatoes.
+Use fresh or canned tomatoes in the recipe; you will need about six fresh, peeled tomatoes.